shaoanlu/CBF_QP_safety_filter/README.md

 ## Program Overview
 The program consists of the following classes and files:

-- `Robot`: A class in `robot.py` representing a robot in the environment.
+- `robot.py`: Implements the `Robot` class representing a robot in the environment.
 It includes methods for controlling the robot and detecting collisions.
-- `SimpleRobotDynamics`: A class in `models.py` defining the dynamics of the robot.
+- `models.py`: Implements the `SimpleRobotDynamics` class defining the dynamics of the robot.
 It includes methods for calculating state transition, control barrier functions, and the derivatives of control barrier funcitons.
 - `demo.py`: The entry point of the program that handles user input, robot movement, collision detection, and rendering.
 - `utils.py`: This file contains a helper function to draw the robots on the screen.